Jason696867/make_files/dev-target/crossdevelop/README.md

 3. Prepare a bootable SD card and/or USB stick

-4. Configure the console
+4. Configure the target

 5. Enable booting from NAND

-These are one-time activities, until there are changes to the development toolchain, the root filesystem of the console, or the bootable SD card.
+These are one-time activities, until there are changes to the development toolchain, the root filesystem of the target, or the bootable SD card.
 See the last section "Updates" in this document to update an already installed cross-development environment.

-After that you can power and use the console with the root filesystem hosted by your Ubuntu VM, or with the rootfs on the SD card, or with the rootfs in a NAND partition.
+After that you can power and use the target with the root filesystem hosted by your Ubuntu VM, or with the rootfs on the SD card, or with the rootfs in a NAND partition.